PrestaShop/prestashop.github.io/news/_posts/2017-11-29-make-back-office-modules-great-again.md

 We are also working on new [form helpers](https://github.com/PrestaShop/PrestaShop/pull/8368) so that developers can use better the forms available in the modern pages.
 Like they were able to do in PrestaShop 1.6.

-And many, many others new features, stay tuned!
+And many, many other features are coming.
+Stay tuned!